 Milan attracts a lot of tourists, like the Lake of Como, but not many people know about Pavia.
 It is around 45 kilometers far from Milan and it deserves a visit.
-When you are in Italy you can choose among many beautiful places, but if you are in Lombardy I suggest you spend a day in Pavia, a small but really lovely town.
-A beautiful castle, an important and ancient university building and many other pearls you can see.
+When you are in Italy, you can choose among many beautiful places, but if you are in Lombardy, I suggest you spend a day in Pavia, a small but charming town.
+A beautiful castle, an important and ancient university building, and many other pearls you can see.
 The connections between Milan and Pavia are quite good, but surely the fastest is by car on the highway.
 Let’s see together what you can do in a day.

 A day in Pavia: the castle

 As a starting point for your visit, I suggest you choose the castle.
 Castello Visconteo host the city museum inside rooms with frescoes and it has also a space for temporary exhibitions.
 They started to build it in 1360 and it wasn’t a fortress, but an entertainment palace, where the Visconti family was spending the “free time” outside Milan.
 Anyway, you can see the features of a proper castle, ready to protect those who live inside from any attacks.
 From outside and from inside you can easily see the main elements of a typical fortress.